 This two year foundation degree enables you to deliver safe and effective interventions for those with problems due to addiction.
 You’ll gain the skills to plan and deliver treatment for addictive behaviours.
 You will also learn about the latest developments in addictions treatment.

-In the course you’ll learn through a variety of statutory and voluntary settings.
+You’ll gain experience in a variety of statutory and voluntary settings.
 You’ll also gain experience through working with multidisciplinary teams and service users.
 You’ll develop your ability to gather and test information from a range of sources.
 This will enable you to draw reasoned conclusions for application in practice.

-In consultation with your course tutor, you will find a suitable work-based learning placement on this course.
+In consultation with your Course Tutor, you will find a suitable work- based learning placement on this course.
 You will observe the treatment tasks by qualified staff and receive direction in carrying out the tasks yourself.
 This enables you to gain essential experience in the field.

 Our graduates have gone on to work as addictions counsellors in both residential and community-based settings.
 They have also worked in related fields such as the prison service, mental health and homelessness.